epandurski/swpt_trade/README.md

 # Connection string for the solver's PostgreSQL database server.
 SOLVER_POSTGRES_URL=postgresql+psycopg://swpt_solver:swpt_solver@localhost:5435/test

-# The admin API server maintains a pool of database connections
-# to the solver's PostgreSQL database server.
-This variable
-# determines the maximum number of connections in this pool.
-If
-# zero is specified (the default) there is no limit to the
-# connection pool's size.
-SOLVER_CLIENT_POOL_SIZE=0

 # The specified number of processes ("$WEBSERVER_PROCESSES") will
 # be spawned to handle "admin API" requests (default 1), each